 Jean-Luc Lemahieu, UNODC: There are some lessons learned over the past 40 years which we can take with us.
 We need to get tangible operational results.
 UNODC has excellent expertise in-house but is operating on a small budget, meaning that the multiple requests we get are far beyond what we have capacity for.
 We need to engage in more partnerships.
 In July 2011 we set up a task-force on trans-national organised crime and illicit drug trafficking.
 We lobbied very hard to get it together.
 We aimed to have more impact and can assist Member States in a far better manner as we were able to do so far.
 The first task-force was co-led by DPPA and UNODC and the aim was to have a system-wide response and a road-map that focuses on deliverables, particularly in the field.
 In August 2011, integrate strategies to tackle illicit trafficking and trans-national crime.
 I regret to say it never rolled out the way we designed it; it was not a success and we need to make sure to not fall into the same trap again.
 The new SG in January 2017 asked to develop a plan to assist Member States in the implementation of operational recommendations.
 We came up with a matrix HICP, HCA […] We were requested to produce an overview and analysis of key problems emerging from the global drug policy discourse.
 We did that and came up with the UN Common Position in November 2018 .
 The SG wanted to submit a paper to the Administerial Meeting 2019 “What we have learned in the last 10 years…”.
 Now the question is again how to reach out to the field operative level.
 Though we tried most recently after UNGASS 2016, we have asked for help to integrate strategies at the local level.
 That remains still a challenge today.
 We have established close relationships over time, but UNDP and the World Bank etc. support is needed for actual impact on the fields.
 The UN SG is a proponent of this collaboration and has asked Jan Beagle to come back from retirement.
 We have a new, very competent Assistant-Secretary General dealing with drug issues.
 With the budget we have, we can’t produce the impact some Member States would like us to.
 I would like to mention research ambitions, but let me tell you for the outset that our existing resources don’t make it possible.
 For example, the thematic chapter of SDGs in the World Drug Report will not be in the next issue as our resources won’t allow us.

 Angela Me, UNODC: If you’d like some refreshers on the common position, the UN is really trying to speak with one voice, saying for the first time publicly- we are ready to promote UNGASS.
 It is not the role here to teach anyone about drug control, it is about what we stand for.
 It is also digested as there were many difficult discussions in the past.
 When you read past papers, you see it is not so bad as our job is also to find the common language and common tone to use – WHO and UNAIDS developed many standards together and similar ways of looking at things together.
 With human rights and departmental political affairs, it is an achievement itself to come to a common understanding.
 We need to work more to refine our common tone and, in that sense, we hope others join as the view is missing of those agencies that don’t primarily deal with drug issues; UNDP, for example.
 For Member States, It is useful to see what we can learn from these other areas that are not directly related to drug but could contribute.
 We have little time so I will cover law-enforcement side of things.
-As UN, we promote alternatives to conviction and punishment in appropriate cases, including the decriminalisation of drug possession for personal use and promote the prison of proportionality, address over crowding and over-incarceration for drug crimes.
+As UN, we promote alternatives to conviction and punishment in appropriate cases, including the decriminalisation of drug possession for personal use and promote the principle of proportionality, address over crowding and over-incarceration for drug crimes.
 We need to clearly stand together for the decriminalisation of drug consumption for personal use – there are communities where it is working and it is our commitment to support Member states that support these alternatives.
 Clearly, we call for changes in laws, policies and practices that threaten the health and human rights of people.
 We have an issue with regard to stigma – it is the root of many issues we discuss here.
 To really help overcome this is the objective of the common position.
 Our purpose was to put together all the lessons we learned and go forward leveraging the body of evidence we have.
 We come with the operational experience of WHO on health and OHCHR.
 The leadership regarding human rights is important.
 I also would like to flag that we need to clarify the different stages of criminal justice responses.
 There is this common rhetoric about the lack of proportionality and that too many people are arrested for drugs, but for the countries where we got data from, this is indeed the picture we got: people who go through the criminal justice system, are mostly for possession rather than trafficking.
 The role of law enforcement: there is research showing that focusing on seizures has little impact on the drug market.
 Seizures helped to keep prices high; it helps for the illicit market to be difficult to be managed but where the impact lays is higher in the organisation.
 Drug courts that follow certain practices are more successful than other practices, please read our paper to learn more.

 EU: Today’s side event is related to a series of events we are organising to prime our collaborations.
 We believe in multilateralism and are pleased to see experts from many countries and organisations in this room together.